xoxzo/blog.xoxzo.com/content/Events/mwc19-barcelona-report-en.md

 ### Welcoming freelancers

-There are 160 million of freelancers in the US and EU.
-They are always broke and no organizations or policy makers or unions on their side.
+There are 160 million freelancers in the US and EU.
+They are always broke and no organizations or policymakers or unions on their side.
-We need to be welcoming to freelancers by making them feel more human (in the freelancers context, e.g incorporate culture as these freelancers represent the company)
+We need to be welcoming to freelancers by making them feel more human (in the freelancers' context, e.g incorporate culture as these freelancers represent the company)

 At the same time, we need to look into the people we already have for new skills and abilities.
-Employers need to be aware and recognize skills that has grown from current employees.
+Employers need to be aware and recognize skills that have grown from current employees.

 Practice the culture of celebration even on the small wins.
 Engagement and building a community makes it more human.